How Self-Love Improves Anxiety, Motivation, Sleep & Nutrition

 As the two mutually influence one another, it can feel not easy finding the right path towards healthier, wholesome habits.
 But, fortunately, it's not impossible.

 Though we all, inevitably, know what it feels like to crave sugar or a fatty meal after a stressful day at work, it might not be a bad idea to rethink reaching for that chocolate bar or portion of fries.

 According to several research studies, the consumption of processed foods can contribute to depression.
 Even more, sugar, the ingredient we most often crave, has numerous adverse physical effects.
 Excessive use can cause heart disease, obesity, diabetes, and some experts even go as far as to claim that it causes cancer.

 But then again, how can we disregard the fact that comfort foods do a great job at (temporarily) lifting our mood?
 And is there anything we can do to create a better balance in this area of life?

 As always, there is.

-The next time you're feeling down and think that a bowl of your favorite ice-cream might just be the medicine you need, consider reaching for a healthier alternative instead.
+The next time you're feeling down and think that a bowl of your favorite ice-cream might be the medicine you need, practice a bit of self-love and reach for a healthier alternative instead.

 Go with foods high in vitamin D, rich in healthy fats, and those that will better balance your blood sugar levels.
 They'll provide the pick-me-up you're after, but will also actively support emotional and physical health so that you can enjoy the best of both worlds.

-Body Positivity, Self-Acceptance, and Why They Depend on Emotional Wellbeing
+Body Positivity, Self-Acceptance, and Why They Depend on Your Level Of Self-Love

 Though it might be difficult to admit, most people associate physical health with a sexy, lean body.
 And even more worrisome is the fact that the reason people want to lead healthier lifestyles often isn't longevity or improved life quality, but looks.